shrop/os-app-configs/shrop-macbookpro.md

 * Turn off RSS check for updates
 * Delete the "Apple News" RSS feed in the mailboxes listing
 * Turn off sounds for new mail and sending mail
-* Add All Mail folders to the Favorites Bar
+* Add All Mail/Archive folders to the Favorites Bar

-MailServe for Lion

-* Add a Smart Host to the Outgoing preferences
- * Set "Masquerade As" to "shropnet.net"
- * Set "Smart Host Name" to "smtp.gmail.com:587"
- * Check "Enable SASL Authentication"
- * Check "Require SSL"
- * Set the User-ID and Password fields using gmail credentials
+* Turn off junk mail filtering
+* Setup stanrdard filters by copying the filters plist to ~/Library/Mail/V2/maildata/

 MAMP

 * Preferences
     * Start/Stop
-  * Uncheck all
+        * Check all
     * Ports
         * Set to default Apache and MySQL ports
     * PHP
-  * PHP 5.3.6
+        * PHP 5.2.17
         * Cache: APC

 NPM